What happened in Iceland…

 I messaged a few close friends and family expressing my disappointment.
 I allowed myself to be sad for a moment and quickly dusted myself off – after all, I was so lucky to be in Iceland at all and I had 2 more tours booked.
 Then there was severe storm weather, resulting in my Snaefellsnes National Park tour being cancelled, I was shattered.
 Again, I tried to look on the positive side, I was still quite sick with the flu so figured having some time to rest was a good thing.
 I currently have a goal to walk 10,000 steps or more every day so despite being sick I made a big effort to walk around Reykjavik.
 The following pictures are what I saw.

 Things turned around though, I spent lots of time talking and even wandering around with other people who were staying in my hostel and they made my trip.
 When I was sitting in my bed sick a kind Irish guy, Cian, humoured me by saying the word ‘Thursday’ multiple times and even made a voice recording for me (“listen to it when you are feeling sad”).
 It was such a small gesture but it warmed my heart and really cheered me up a lot.
 I hung around with a cheeky British fella, Lewis, who I met after he convinced me to come into the hot tub, where we ended up watching fireworks from (on two occasions!).
 We later met an American, Patrick, who had a sense of humour as bad as mine and we all hit it off and ended up going on a road trip in Pat’s rental car.
 I actually had a tour booked (the only one that wasn’t cancelled) but didn’t end up going because I figured a road trip with some new mates would be heaps more fun!
-The road trip blog post will be next, by the way.
+You can read about the road trip here!

 - Understand that there is a possibility that tours may be cancelled, roads may be closed due to extreme weather conditions especially in winter.
 Cian and his friends even ended up being rescued by the Red Cross (from a restaurant!) and taken to a shelter for several hours.
 He also saw multiple car accidents from people not being able to stay on the road from severe winds.
 I wish I had known this as I would’ve been less disappointed and would’ve stayed longer.